 During the first 24 hours after your tooth has been pulled, several things will happen.
 Blood clots will begin to form, and the sutures in your mouth will help the tissue begin to heal.

-You will likely experience some pain and bleeding during the first 24 hours of your recovery process.
+You will likely experience some minor pain and bleeding during the first 24 hours of your recovery process.
 Typically, you’ll be given a prescription for a pain reliever to aid you through this process.

 Swelling also tends to peak at around 24 hours post-surgery.
 This can be treated with ice packs applied externally to the face, and should subside rather quickly.
 If pain and bleeding continue and persist for 2-3 days, see your dentist to ensure there are no complications with your procedure.

 After about 3 days, the empty tooth socket will have mostly healed.
 There should be no more bleeding present, and swelling should be minimal at this point.
+You may still experience some tenderness or soreness, but you should no longer feel pain or discomfort.
+During this stage of the healing process it is important to keep the clot in place, which requires additional hygiene procedures including:

 After about 14 days, the sockets will be almost completely healed.
 However, the tissue is highly vascular and tender at the extraction site.
 Do not brush this tissue too much, and avoid chewing too much food near the extraction site.
+While your socket is almost healed, there is still the chance of getting an infection or rupturing the new layer of gum tissue.

 After 3-4 weeks, the process of healing is essentially complete.
 You may still feel a bit of tenderness at the site of your extraction, but this should not cause significant pain or bleeding.